 ‘Buta’ means ‘Pig’ or ‘Pork’.
-This Donburi dish is originated in Hokkaido, the northern island of Japan.
-You can add some vegetables such as onions and carrot, but ‘Buta Don’ most commonly consists of a bowl of rice topped with just pork slices.
+This Donburi (Rice Bowl) dish is originated in Hokkaido, the northern island of Japan.
+You can add some vegetables such as Onions and Carrot, but ‘Buta Don’ most commonly consists of a bowl of rice topped with just Pork slices.
 You might like the sauce sweeter than this recipe.
 Please adjust the amount of the seasonings to suit your taste.

 3 to 4 Servings

-4. Half fill a bowl with cooked rice and cover it with the Pork.
+- Half fill a bowl with cooked rice and cover it with the Pork.
 Sprinkle some chopped Spring Onion and serve.
-Some Chili, Shichimi (Japanese Chili Spices) or Toasted Sasem Seeds are also nice for topping.
+Some Chilli, Shichimi (Japanese Chilli Spices) or Toasted Sesame Seeds are also nice for topping.